ppkantorski/Ultrahand-Overlay/examples/4IFIR Explorer/README.md

    - Atmosphere: Obtain the Atmosphere files from the [Atmosphere GitHub repository](https://github.com/Atmosphere-NX/Atmosphere).
 Follow the repository's guidelines to download and set up Atmosphere according to your device's requirements.
    - Stock Files: The stock files can be acquired from the [sys-clk GitHub repository](https://github.com/retronx-team/sys-clk).
 Consult the repository's documentation to obtain the stock files and follow the provided instructions to install them on your device.

-   Make sure to review the documentation and guidelines provided in each repository to ensure the correct installation and usage of the respective packages.
+   Make sure to review the documentation and guidelines provided in each repository to ensure the correct packages are downloaded.
 3. After files are within the designated subdirectories in the `4IFIR Explorer` folder, you should be ready for testing.
+For additional assistance, please review the `config.ini` command list.

 ## Usage